auzhangLABS/Blitz_Attack_1/README.md

 3) Create a Cache Policy that fits your needs.
 For this assignment, I used Caching Optimized
 4) Click on Create Distribution

 Once, you create a distribution, it will give you another URL that allows access to the website/ application with the implementation of Cloudfront.
 Cloudfront will start distributing content closer to the end user, reducing the load of traffic to the server, as well as, caching frequently accessed content.
-This in turn will reduce latency and increase the efficiency of the server.
+This in turn will reduce latency to approx 9 ms and increase the efficiency of the server.

 ## Cloudfront System Design
 The view the system design for Cloudfron, click [here!]( )

 ## Optimization:
 To optimize this, I would implement a way to monitor your server (Amazon Cloudwatch or Datadog) and set a threshold.
 Once exceeds the threshold it will alert you or set up CloudFront automatically.
 This way, this process can be automated.